In 2015, my husband called me “a blogging influencer.” I assumed he was kidding.

 Influencers have “author of” after their name.
 (Got that.
 Check)

 Influencers make money.
 (I make money as a freelance writer and as a blogging coach.
 Got that, check.
 On occasion, people also pay me to publish their articles.)
+There is always some company seeking influencers to join their Instagram influencer network.
+It helps them boost their brand awareness and sales in an organic, thoughtful way.

 People interview influencers on podcasts.
 (Come to think of it, I have been interviewed on a podcast.
 If you are interested, it’s EP 21 of The Blog Chronicles).